MariaGarzon/Population_Genetics/Assignment_1/README.md

-# Population Genetics and Evolutionary Biology Assignment 1 Overview
+# Assignment 1 Overview - Phylogeny Reconstruction

 ## Background Info:
 The project focused on phylogeny reconstruction—a technique traditionally used in systematic and evolutionary biology to understand life's evolutionary history on Earth.